Essential Oils for Sinus Congestion: The 10 Best Oils Backed by Research

 1. Eucalyptus Oil (Eucalyptus globulus)

 Eucalyptus is the gold standard for congestion relief.
 Its primary compound, 1,8-cineole (eucalyptol), has been extensively studied and shown to reduce nasal inflammation, thin mucus, and improve airflow.
 A 2021 clinical trial in Laryngoscope Investigative Otolaryngology found that eucalyptus oil inhalation significantly improved nasal patency scores within 10 minutes of use.
+A landmark study in The Laryngoscope found oral eucalyptol significantly improved symptoms in chronic rhinosinusitis patients compared to placebo.

 Best for: Acute nasal and sinus congestion from colds and sinusitis.